bitfinity-network/bitfinity-evm-sdk/src/evm-block-extractor/README.md

 ## Endpoints

-Th evm-block-extracor is also minimal version of the Ethereum JSON-RPC server which the following endpoints:
+Th evm-block-extracor is also a minimal version of the Ethereum JSON-RPC server which supports the following endpoints:

 - **eth_blockNumber**: Returns the number of most recent block.
 - **eth_getBlockByNumber**: Returns information about a block by block number.